kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 One thing we need to cover for the app to resemble the benefits of an Elm app is **decoding**.

-After discovering how well decoding works in TypeScript, I feel dirty when not using it.
+After discovering how well decoding works in TypeScript, I almost feel dirty when not using it.

 ## Validating what comes in